adaltas/node-nikita/packages/ipa/src/service/exists.coffee.md

-# `nikita.ipa.service`
+# `nikita.ipa.service.exists`

-Add a service in FreeIPA.
+Check if a service exists inside FreeIPA.

 ## Options

 * `principal` (string, required)
-  Name of the service to add.
+  Name of the service to check for existence.
 * `connection` (object, required)
   See the `nikita.connection.http` action.